 DoT is continuing to consult with subsidy users, dispatch services and MPT drivers to ensure the outcomes of the review provide maximum benefits for people with disabilities and transport service providers.
 A number of subsidy users and drivers will be contacted during the review and invited to take part in surveys and workshops to refine the review outcomes.

-All Taxi drivers in Western Australia are required by law to accept Taxi User Subsidy Scheme (TUSS) Vouchers as part payment of taxi fares.
+All taxi drivers in Western Australia are required by law to accept Taxi User Subsidy Scheme (TUSS) vouchers as part payment of taxi fares.
 Failure to accept the vouchers or failure to abide by the terms and conditions of the TUSS may constitute an offence and result in action being taken by DoT.

-Drivers should ensure that they are familiar with the terms and conditions of the scheme and their rights and responsibilities under it.
+Drivers should ensure that they are familiar with the terms and conditions of the TUSS and their rights and responsibilities under it.

-Full details of how the scheme operates, and rights and responsibilities of participants and drivers, are contained within the 'Taxi User Subsidy Scheme: Guidelines'.
+Full details of how the scheme operates, and rights and responsibilities of participants and drivers, are contained within the 'Taxi User Subsidy Scheme (TUSS): Guidelines'.

-More information about TUSS is available on the Travel subsidies page in the Passenger section.
+More information about the TUSS is available on the Travel subsidies page in the Passenger section.